brootaylor/bostontparty-v2/src/_content/pages/about.md

 **All are welcome &mdash; but not your pets, sorry!**

-{% from "components/core/images/images.njk" import imageNormal %}
+{% from "components/core/images/images.njk" import imageDirection %}
-{{ imageNormal(
+{{ imageDirection(
-  "/assets/images/pages/about/about-02.jpg",
+  "/assets/images/pages/about/about-02--sml-screen.jpg",
+  "/assets/images/pages/about/about-02--lg-screen.jpg",
+  "768px",
   "Canoe on the dam's shore",
   "img-right",
   "shadow")